Selecting Your First Carry Pistol

 Three Critical Qualities Of A Decent Holster

 Me personally, I much prefer leather holsters for conceal carry.
 Of them, I have had great experiences with DeSantis, High Noon, and Vega Holsters.
 There’s also Milt Sparks which is super quality and a price tag to match.
 There are plenty of kydex options out there.
 I swear up and down by ALS and Safariland holsters, especially if you are going into law enforcement or private security.
 Their retention holsters are top quality.
 There are others such as Vedder Holsters, T.Rex Holsters, Bravo Concealment… Look around, see what you find.
 You may have to experiment with a holster until you find a right fit.
+I also must stress the importance of a proper belt.
+Need a solid foundation to support a gun and holster.
+Perry Suspenders in conjunction with a quality belt were also a major game changer for EDC.

 And on the note of retention holsters: Don’t get the wretched Serpa holsters.
 The only thing those are good for is shooting yourself in the leg.
 I’m not a huge fan of shoulder holsters unless you’re driving.
 They’re cozy and they look cool, but hip holsters are much faster UNLESS you are seated.
 Shoulder holsters are supreme for long car rides or if you spend most of your day driving or otherwise seated.